Another first! I wrote a sermon! Crap, be gentle with me on that one, k?

 After surgery, they put him in the ICU for twenty-four hours.
 They told us they were going to keep him heavily sedated to let the brain settle.
 They would ease up on the sedation after that and hope that Eddie wakes up within the next 24 hours.

 Before I could go in, they made me put on hospital clothes, a hairnet, and a facemask.
-I’m glad Eddie was out of it when I walked in, cause I can only guess what my face looked like when I saw him for the first time.
+I’m glad Eddie was out of it when I walked in cuz I can only guess what my face looked like when I saw him for the first time.

 Eddie’s head was all wrapped up in white bandages, and he had a mask over his mouth and nose.
 The right side of his face was all swollen and scratched up from the pavement.
 He might have looked like shit, but seeing him was the most beautiful thing I’ve ever seen.

 I knew right then and there that I would love Eddie for the rest of my life.
-I also knew that no matter what, I was going to make it my mission in life to protect him and make sure he was always safe.
+I also knew that no matter what, I would make it my mission in life to protect him and make sure he was always safe.
 No one—not even Donald-fucking-Harper—was going to take my Eddie away from me—or the amazing family that loves him more than life.

 The hospital peeps told us to go home for the evening since there was really nothing we could do until morning.
 They would be keeping close tabs on the swelling on Eddie’s brain, and if all goes well, they would begin easing him off the meds when he began to stabilize.

 When we got home, Mrs. H. put some dinner together, and we all tried to eat.
 I don’t think any of us were hungry, though.
 While we were picking at our food, it was pretty quiet—that is until Hurricane Haley came bursting into the room.

 “I left as soon as you called, Mom!
 How is he?
 Is Eddie okay?”